 • A better chance of benefiting from treatment

-Save money and lives with unique unremovable sets
+Save money with our unique unremovable sets

 What You Need to Know: Alzheimer’s & Dementia

 Dementia is the umbrella term that encompasses impairment of memory and/or thought processes enough to interfere with every day activity.
 It is a general term often used to describe a set of symptoms associated with a decline in memory processing meaning that the term “dementia” is not in and of itself an illness.
 Though, it can be caused by a number of underlying problems such as Blood Flow problems to the brain, Huntington’s disease or Parkinson’s disease.